PIM vs MDM: A Comprehensive Comparison

 1. Master data is stored in an inconsistent format

-Typically, in the absence of an MDM, different teams in an organization may record data in different ways, making it difficult to find specific records in the database.
+When there is no MDM system in place, different teams within an organization capture data in different ways, making it difficult to find specific records in the database.

-One team records customer names using the format "last name, first name," while another team records them in the opposite order: "first name, last name."
-This inconsistency can lead to confusion and errors when searching for customer records or trying to merge duplicate records.
+One team stores customer names in "Last Name, First Name" format, while another team stores them in the opposite order: "First Name, Last Name".
+This inconsistency can lead to confusion and errors when you search for customer records or try to merge duplicate records.

-This problem can be solved with master data management software that keeps all data consistent across multiple platforms within an organization, saving time for employees who would otherwise have to manually reconcile the discrepancies.
+This problem can be solved with an MDM system that ensures all data is consistent across multiple platforms within an organization.
+This saves time for employees who would otherwise have to manually reconcile discrepancies.

 Implementing integrations with other companies is time-consuming and technically challenging.